rick-roche/dotfiles/README.md

 # My dotfiles

-These are my dotfiles, targetting macOS.
-Copied and modified from https://github.com/webpro/dotfiles.
+These are my dotfiles, targetting macOS, with the ability to setup any of my machines.
+The goal is to provide a repeatable, modular approach to setting up and maintaining a macOS installation with [zsh](https://www.zsh.org/) as the primary shell.
+In the past these dotfiles used [bash](https://www.gnu.org/software/bash/) as the primary shell.

 ## Installation